-where $E_\text{ex}^0$ is constant and $n_\uparrow$ and $n_\downarrow$ are the populations of the spin-split Landau level\cite{Nicholas1988}.
+Previously, the shift in energy due to the exchange enhancement is assumed to be proportional to the polarization of the ground-state Landau level\cite{Nicholas1988}.
 We adopt a more nuanced approach taking into account the exchange interaction between electrons in the ground state Landau level ($\nu=1$) and Landau levels with higher filling factors ($\nu>1$).
 In order to investigate this, the following equation was used to define the strength of $E_\text{ex}$

 where $E^\nu_\text{ex}$ are coefficients representing the product of the Coulomb interaction and the exchange integral between the ground state Landau level and the Landau level with filling factor $\nu$, and $F_\nu$ is the fractional electron occupation of the higher Landau level.